-As required by Section 342(c) of the Dodd Frank Wall Street Reform and Consumer Protection Act of 2010, OMWI’s responsibilities related to supplier diversity include the following:
+As required by Section 342(c) of the Dodd Frank Wall Street Reform and Consumer Protection Act of 2010, OMWI’s responsibilities related to supplier diversity include:

-- developing and implementing standards and procedures to ensure, to the full extent possible, the fair inclusion and utilization of minorities, women, and minority-owned and women-owned businesses in all business and activities of the agency at all levels, including in procurement, insurance and all types of contracts; and
+- developing and implementing standards and procedures to ensure, to the full extent possible, the fair inclusion and utilization of minorities, women, and minority-owned and women-owned businesses in all business and activities of the agency at all levels, including in procurement, insurance and all types of contracts.

 SEC Vendor Outreach Days

-OMWI partners with the Office of Acquisitions Small Business Specialist to hold Vendor Outreach days once a month.
-This forum allows interested businesses (including minority-owned and women-owned, 8(a)-certified, small, small disadvantaged, women-owned small, service-disabled veteran-owned, and HUBZone certified businesses) to exchange information with the SEC on their capabilities and services/goods.
-Click Vendor Outreach Days for more information.
+OMWI partners with the Office of Acquisitions Small Business Specialist to host monthly Vendor Outreach Days.
+This forum allows interested businesses (including minority-owned, women-owned, 8(a)-certified, small, small disadvantaged, women-owned small, service-disabled veteran-owned, and HUBZone certified businesses) to exchange information with the SEC on their capabilities.
+For more information, please see the Vendor Outreach Days informational brochure.

 SEC Contract Information

-For information on current and/or past SEC contracts, please visit the Federal Procurement Data System at https://www.fpds.gov/fpdsng_cms/index.php/en/.
+SEC’s procurement opportunities can be searched, monitored or retrieved at the System for Award Management at www.sam.gov.
+For information on current and/or past SEC contracts, please visit the Federal Procurement Data System at www.fpds.gov.
 Once registered, you may search for contract information across the Federal government, to include the SEC.
 The specific code for querying SEC contracts is 5000.